 - the conventional reference margin; or

-- the average allowable expenses in the years used to calculate the conventional reference margin.
+- the average allowable expenses in the same years used to calculate the conventional reference margin.

+A negative program year margin occurs if your allowable expenses exceed your allowable income after adjustments for changes in inventory valuation, receivables, payables and purchased inputs.
 Negative margins are protected under the AgriStability Program.
-A negative program year margin occurs when a producer’s allowable expenses exceed his/her allowable income after adjustments for changes in inventory valuation, receivables, payables and purchased inputs.
-A negative margin can occur when an operation is impacted by dropping commodity prices or a sharp increase in farm input costs.